About FAQ

 Is GSS up to date/How does GSS stay up to date?
 Answers:

 • The GSS “Stay Current” email service sends updates, mostly in the form links to articles relevant to specific GSS chapters, about once a week.
-You may sign up for this service by contacting gssmail@berkeley.edu and requesting to be on the GSS email list (it’s actually a Google Group but serves as email list).
+You may sign up for this service by contacting gssmail@berkeley.edu and requesting to be on the GSS email list (it’s a Google Group that serves as email list).
 The archive of GSS Stay Current postings may be found on – http://www.globalsystemsscience.org/uptodate.

 If I have suggestions for improvement, find errors, or notice issues (links that don’t work, information that is not correct…), who should I contact?